Nutrition in Minnesota

-About Senior Hunger — Meals on Wheels Association of America — Senior Hunger Research and rankings of senior hunger issues.
+Take Action: End Senior Hunger — Meals on Wheels Association of America — Senior Hunger Research and rankings of senior hunger issues.

 National Survey of Children's Health.
 (2007).
-Child Health Measures: Indicator 1.4 — BMI for age.
+Child health measures: Indicator 1.4 — BMI for age.
 Data query from the Child and Adolescent Health Measurement Initiative, Data Resource Center for Child and Adolescent Health website.

 Behavioral Risk Factor Surveillance System.
 (2011).
-Weight Classification by Body Mass Index (BMI).
+Weight classification by body mass index (BMI).
 Data query from the Prevalence and Trends data, Behavioral Risk Factor Surveillance System, Office of Surveillance, Epidemiology, and Laboratory Service, Centers for Disease Control and Prevention website.

 County Health Rankings and Roadmaps.
 (2009).
-Health Factors: Health Behaviors — Physical Inactivity.
+Health factors: Health behaviors — Physical inactivity.
 Data query from County Health Rankings and Roadmaps, University of Wisconsin Population Health Institute website.

 University of Wisconsin Cooperative Extension.
 (2010).
-The Public Value of Nutrition Education.
+The public value of nutrition education.
 Nutrition, Food, and Health, Family Living Programs, University of Wisconsin Cooperative Extension website.